AshitMilne/Planet-III/semper-idem/Peridot/Arete.md

 This a commentary on ancient mythology that has resonance today - of self-styled giants on the one hand and the notion of monism - or God: those who possess the divine within sufficiently and who sustain, create and transform truth into beauty in whatever station fate has them in the emerging global reality.

+**Arete** (ah-ree-teh) is an ancient Greek term that refers to excellence, virtue, or the fulfillment of purpose or function.
+In the context of ethics and philosophy, it encompasses the idea of living in accordance with one's highest potential, excelling in specific areas, and demonstrating moral character.

+In Greek philosophy, particularly in the works of Aristotle, **arete** is central to his ethical theory.
+For Aristotle, **arete** meant achieving the highest form of human potential through reason and virtue.
+It was not just about success or talent in a particular skill, but about flourishing in life by cultivating good character traits, such as courage, wisdom, temperance, and justice.
+In short, **arete** means living up to the highest standard of your abilities and virtues, embodying the pursuit of excellence in all aspects of life.
+Arete involves:

+1. **Excellence of Character:** Living virtuously by practicing good habits and making morally right decisions.
+2. **Achieving Potential:** Striving to reach one’s personal best, in whatever field or role one is engaged in—whether intellectually, physically, or emotionally.
+3. **Rational Action:** Acting in alignment with reason and living a life that fulfills one's function or purpose, as it aligns with human nature.
+4. **Balance of Virtues:** Arete doesn't mean being perfect in a single aspect, but developing a well-rounded character, balancing traits like courage with temperance, and wisdom with generosity.

+## Reality Bites

+If you are to question authority with any degree of credibility its because you have a broad enough perspective to be utterly decisive in making the call; to harness the gathered momentum and reach decisively for your *Calling*;  you watched enough of information for a long time.
+What's changed is you.
+You're older and freed from the need to persist with the incumbency.
+Your debts to civilization paid in the form of self-aware offspring successfully launched.
+Meanwhile time bears down with the ultimate truth of your mortality.
+Your head turns up finally from the mundane and scarcity is made a fraud.
+So you pivot hard towards the prospect a virtuous reality and autonomy.

+I was introduced to Arete by Kitto via Robert Pirsig in Zen and the Art of Motorcycle Maintenance.
+I came of age steeped in the social sciences particularly history, political science and economics.
+Then pivoted towards the *real world* and - finance and information technology - to understand , *in practice* rather than theory, how the gap between truth and beauty might be better minded.

+> He is in fact an excellent all-rounder; He has surpassing arete; an efficiency which exists, not in one department of life, but in life itself.
+> ~ Kitto

+This is important at key cyclical moments - turnings where capital has been debased.
+Historians derive considerable information about ordinary conditions for *common people* at certain periods by examining the alloy in coinage, measuring the *adulteration* of silver or gold and then assessing it against comparative standards of prosperity and well-being for different classes or 'professional' communities.
+Without the benefit of the broadly disseminated information we have today (the ultimate capital in any time and place) ordinary folk were at disadvantage.
+We have solved for this considerably by making market data for commodities freely available.
+However structural impediments or preferences still have these communities at a disadvantage.
+As well, of course there is the underlying unit (the currency) which some economic communities access directly by controlling its volume which unfortunately of course leads to inflation and undermines the autonomy of an individual (by making the ordinary details - food, shelter and clothing more difficult).
+As well the same networks which make commodity data available to producers accumulate an enormous quantity of data about peoples' habits.
+Data monetized in markets that analyze this to place product precisely when they are most amenable and susceptible to consumption.
+Subtly these peel away autonomy if order isn't cultivated with a consistent practice.

-## ἀρετή
+## Virtue (or Arete)

 > Ἀλλὰ Ζεὺς ὁ πάντων ἀκουστὸς ἀνδρὶ ἀρετὴν ἥμισυ λαοῖσιν ἀφαιρεῖται, ἐπεὶ ἄρα δούλη ἔπειτα ἔλθῃ.
 >
 > For Zeus, who views the wide world, takes away half a man's *arete* on the day when slavery comes upon him.”
 > — *The Odyssey*, Book 17, line 322

 Virtue (a sense of ethics) is a key concept in human-centric architectures that aim to scale human interaction and cooperation to achieve meaningful positive outcomes.
 The aesthetic quality of the outcome is critical and virtue ensures that competition, a powerful impulse is aesthetically acceptable and that functionality follows only good form (efficient, elegant, and tasteful from *any* perspective).
 Virtue can be seen the practice of turning the competitive impulse upon oneself to cultivate meaningful growth.
-This is what the Greeks called Arete.
+This is what the Greeks called Arete (Aἀρετή).

-The idea expressed above by Homer is that comfort over time invariably yields discomfort for those who enslave and exploit.
+The idea expressed above by Homer *subtly* is that comfort over time invariably yields discomfort for those who enslave and exploit; not to mentioned the enslaved when the opportunity for the swift liberation of moksha (death) was there for the taking.
+It is a pox on houses.

+For the victor comes the long Faustian bargain.
 They lose their autonomy incrementally by first surrendering the opportunity to express themselves as basic human beings; It begins surreptitiously as they demur on menial tasks, walking or the preparation of meals for example.
 Spoiled by their accumulated wealth they eat and live lavishly and ever further from the world as it is.
 In every sense they become removed from reality - how the world is and how people live in it.
 This carries across generations.
 Offspring inherit indifference, complacency, insouciance and callousness as much as wealth.
 The comfort derived from wealth evolves into discomfiture in plain-spoken company as indifference is reciprocated with interest, or rather disinterest (and disdain).
 This is experienced too by ordinary folk dutifully execute conventional activities yieldlessly (D.E.C.A.Y).
 Even as these, relatively innocent gather in their various communities, their indifference to the plight of the world leads to sporadic volatility and crude intrusions; they lack the smart perimeters of walled communities.
 All Inheritance is unearned by definition and therefore leads to compromise in some sense.
 Signal is lost even in the message of a lesson taught, *even* to the attentive because it lacks the insight of lived experience.

 The titans are the celebrated.
 They are the *giants* who have accumulated capital and entourage.
 Their use of largess to delegate responsibility diminishes insight and they become systemically unaware.
 Soon, they are destitute of options to manage strategy because they lack vision in *almost* a literal sense.